bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mendelsohn.md

 * This paper is particularly singled out when Mendelsohn was awarded the Henry Marshall Tory Medal of the Royal Society of Canada in 1979.
 * However there was much more to say about Mendelsohn's contributions to mathematics, particularly in Canada, beyond research contributions.
 * Mendelsohn's interests outside mathematics were, like his mathematical interests, varied.
-* Mendelsohn married Helen and they had two sons Eric and Alan.
 * Eric Mendelsohn obtained his doctorate in mathematics from McGill University in 1968 and is currently Professor of Mathematics at the University of Toronto.
 * Three great heroes of mine were Donald Coxeter, Willie Moser and Nathan Mendelsohn who all had made stunning contributions to producing algorithms to study groups given by generators and relations.